 Inhibition of SARS-CoV-2 Infection in Vero Cells by Bovine Lactoferrin under Different Iron-Saturation States

-Alves et al., Pharmaceuticals, doi:10.3390/ph16101352
+et al., Pharmaceuticals, doi:10.3390/ph16101352 , Sep 2023

-In Vitro study showing that iron-free and iron-saturated bovine lactoferrin inhibited SARS-CoV-2 ancestral and omicron Vero cell infection.
+In vitro study showing that iron-free and iron-saturated bovine lactoferrin inhibited SARS-CoV-2 ancestral and omicron Vero cell infection.
 Treatment before or during infection was effective, while treatment after infection showed no significant effect.
 Saturated lactoferrin showed improved efficacy, with 70% vs. 55% reduction for treatment before infection.
 Electron microscopy confirmed improved efficacy with saturated lactoferrin.

 The results suggest that lactoferrin treatment may be most effective if given prophylactically or immediately at the onset of COVID-19 symptoms.
 While both iron-free and iron-saturated lactoferrin inhibited infection, the saturated form appeared more effective, suggesting that iron supplementation may improve lactoferrin's efficacy against COVID-19.